victoroalvarez/shell-aware/README.md

 * Bluetooth devices must be regularly removed and re-paired as new devices.

 ## Change Log
+* 2022-10-27 06:57 pm AST.
+Update i3 config to hide i3bar by default.
+Bar its shown when mod key its pressed.
 * 2022-09-07 12:41 pm AST.
 Update ReadMe file with instructions on how to install packages list on debian.
 * 2022-07-18 07:13 am AST.
 Refactor i3 config files & replace bin directory.
 Move scripts from bin to .scripts.
 * 2022-05-05 11:47 pm AST.
 Add xinitrc file.